manhhoang/Programming-Is-Awesome/README.md

 - [OpenLDAP](http://www.openldap.org/) - OpenLDAP Software is an open source implementation of the Lightweight Directory Access Protocol.
 - [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) - Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks.

+## Mobile Frameworks
+- [Xamarin](https://www.xamarin.com/) - Xamarin's mobile application development platform with native user interfaces enables sharing of code across all platforms with a single C# codebase.
+- [React Native](https://facebook.github.io/react-native/) - Build Native Mobile Apps using JavaScript and React.
+React Native lets you build mobile apps using only JavaScript.
+It uses the same design as React.
+- [Apache Cordova](https://cordova.apache.org/) - Apache Cordova (formerly PhoneGap) is a popular mobile application development framework originally created by Nitobi.

 ## Game Engines
 - [Unity3D](https://unity3d.com/) - Unity3D is a cross-platform game engine developed by Unity Technologies and used to develop video games for PC, consoles, mobile devices and websites.
+- [Unreal Engine](https://www.unrealengine.com) - Unreal Engine 4 is a suite of integrated tools for game developers to design and build games, simulations, and visualizations.

 ## AI Tools
 - [IBM Watson](http://www.ibm.com/watson/) - IBM Watson is a technology platform that uses natural language processing and machine learning to reveal insights from large amounts of unstructured data.